Foundation / Corporation

 Georgia Firefighters Burn Foundation (GFBF)

-Grants of up to $3,000 to Georgia fire departments to produce and improve public life safety programs, especially those involving fire safety and burn prevention education.
+Grants of up to $3,000 to Georgia paid or volunteer fire departments for new and existing public life safety programs, primarily focused on education related to fire safety and burn prevention.
 Funding may be used to purchase audio-visual equipment, robots for safety education, and smoke alarm programs.

 The following will be considered by the review committee when determining priority of grant award recipients: